openrails/openrails/Source/Documentation/Manual/physics.rst

-Steam exhausts on a steam locomotive, and other special visual effects can be modelled in OR by defining appropriate visual effects in the ``SteamSpecialEffects`` section of the steam locomotive ENG file, the ``DieselSpecialEffects`` section of the diesel locomotive ENG file, or the ``SpecialEffects`` section of a relevant wagon (including diesel, steam or electric locomotives.
+Steam exhausts on a steam locomotive, and other special visual effects can be modelled in OR by defining appropriate visual effects in the ``SteamSpecialEffects`` section of the steam locomotive ENG file, the ``DieselSpecialEffects`` section of the diesel locomotive ENG file, or the ``SpecialEffects`` section of a relevant wagon (also including diesel, steam or electric locomotives).

 OR supports the following special visual effects in a steam locomotive: